 8. Edge the Competition

 According to the U.S. Department of Labor (DOL), there were an estimated 57,570 health educators in 2016 while employment of health educators is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
 Assert that certification gives you a proven advantage over other applicants due to the natural and international standards of CHES®.

 Many employers prefer to hire candidates with certifications because they can count on their ability to problem solve, work well with others, and behave in an ethical and responsible manner.
 When speaking with a potential employer, discuss how your certification will enhance the work environment for a team.

 10. Engage in Outreach

 Get involved with your community and with professional membership organizations and highlight this in your interview.
 Employers will be impressed with candidates who took the initiative to network among other professionals while growing their knowledge and their resume.
 Many organizations offer networking opportunities as well as online job boards that help you find open positions.
-A few of the healthcare organizations that offer membership and networking opportunities include:
+A few of the health organizations that offer membership and networking opportunities (and possibly student options) include: